 Absolutely!
 I've taught many adult beginners or people returning to music later in life.
 It's never too late to start, and I'll help you learn at your own pace.

-The first lesson is always free.
-After that, lessons are paid on the 1st of the month for the upcoming month's lessons.
-There are no enrollment fees or long-term contracts.
+Lessons are paid on the 1st of the month.
 Payment options include cash, check, Venmo, and Zelle.

 Most likely, yes.
 You will need to purchase your own lesson books.
 I loan or create supplemental materials when possible.
 Most students spend around $50 a year on books.
 I'll send you a link to what you need to purchase after the trial lesson.